Joeystaten11/CSC301Fall2018/Unit5/Day11Lab.md

 Authors have the typical contact info (unique identifier, name, birthdate, web site, email).
 Books have a unique ISBN number, title, price.
 Each book can have one or more authors.
 An author will write one or more books.

 ### 4- Twitter users and followers
-Twitter users have information about them (id number, name, profile picture URL, date joined, private (yes/no)).
+Twitter users have information about them (id number, username, display name, profile picture URL).
 Each Twitter user can follow 0 or more other users.
 Follow relationships are *not* bi-directional.
 (In other words, you can follow someone and they don't have to follow you back.)

 ## What to turn in
 Turn in your paper with your name at the top.